 - Dynamic bruxism involves grinding jaw movements from side to side or from front to back, and usually occurs during sleep.

-- Static bruxism is a clenching of the teeth without making a sound, and more often happens during the day.
+- Static bruxism is a clenching of the jaw or teeth without making a sound, and more often happens during the day.

-Nocturnal bruxism, the name for grinding your teeth in your sleep, represents 80% of cases.
-During sleep, patients grind their teeth in an involuntary and unconscious manner.
+Nocturnal bruxism, the term for grinding your teeth in your sleep, represents 80% of cases.
+Also known as ‘sleep bruxism', it involves adults or children grinding their teeth in their sleep in an involuntary and unconscious manner.

 If you notice your partner grinding their teeth in their sleep, bring it to their attention.
 Encourage them to visit a dentist, who can check for signs of wear on teeth.
-Once diagnosis is confirmed, action can be taken to reduce any oral damage and identify the underlying cause.
+Following diagnosis, there are various ways to reduce any oral damage and identify the underlying cause.